 Any developing nation, Antigua included, is always seeking investment in order to mature and improve its economy.
 But unless these schemes are policed properly, they are open to abuse; inevitably you can attract the wrong sort of applicants.

-I have a vested interest in this area, as I have firsthand experience of pursuing fraudsters around the globe, often only to see them hunker down in jurisdictions less than friendly to those of us trying to bring them to justice. campaigning on this issue: while I don’t always see eye to eye with them on some issues, I respect them and their objective of ridding the world of corruption.has been
+I have a vested interest in this area, as I have firsthand experience of pursuing fraudsters around the globe, often only to see them hunker down in jurisdictions less than friendly to those of us trying to bring them to justice.
+Global Witness has been campaigning on this issue: while I don’t always see eye to eye with them on some issues, I respect them and their objective of ridding the world of corruption.

 In this instance, I certainly support Global Witness.
 While I am not against Golden Visas per se, I do advocate that meaningful scrutiny be applied to ensure that countries doesn’t become bolt-holes for those who have successfully defrauded innocent victims out of their hard-earned cash: nobody should be a willing party to providing a safe-haven to a criminal.